arashlayeghi/naming-contests/README.md

 To run this Application after cloning on your machine:
 - Go to this folder in Terminal
 - Write “npm install” to install all the dependencies
-- Install "babel-node" globally using "npm install -g babel-node"
+- Install "babel-node" globally using "sudo npm install -g babel-node"
 - load and update data in your MongoDB database with these two scripts:
   "babel-node loadTestData.js"
   and